Williams College

 Williams College is located in Williamstown, Massachusetts.
 It is a private not-for-profit, 4-year or above institution.

 From Wikipedia: Williams College is a private liberal arts college in Williamstown, Massachusetts, United States.
 It was established as a men’s college in 1793 with funds from the estate of Ephraim Williams, a colonist from the Province of Massachusetts Bay who was killed in the French and Indian War in 1755.
 Williams’s main campus is located in Williamstown, in the Berkshires in rural northwestern Massachusetts, and contains more than 100 academic, athletic, and residential buildings.
 There are 360 voting faculty members, with a student-to-faculty ratio of 6:1.
-As of 2022, the school has an enrollment of 2,021 undergraduate students and 50 graduate students.
+As of 2022, the college had an enrollment of 2,021 undergraduate students and 50 graduate students.
 Following a liberal arts curriculum, Williams College provides undergraduate instruction in 25 academic departments and interdisciplinary programs including 36 majors in the humanities, arts, social sciences, and natural sciences.
 Williams offers an almost entirely undergraduate instruction, though there are two graduate programs in development economics and art history.
-The college maintains affiliations with the nearby Clark Art Institute and the Massachusetts Museum of Contemporary Art (MASS MoCA), and has a close relationship with Exeter College, Oxford.
-The college competes in the NCAA Division III New England Small College Athletic Conference as the Ephs.
-Prominent alumni include 9 Pulitzer Prize winners, 2 Nobel Prize laureates, a Fields medalist, a Lasker award recipient, 16 billionaires, 71 members of the United States Congress, 22 United States Governors, 4 United States Cabinet secretaries, an Associate Justice of the Supreme Court, a President of the United States, 3 prime ministers, CEOs and founders of Fortune 500 companies, multiple Emmy, Oscar, Tony, and Grammy award winners, and professional athletes.
-Other notable alumni include 40 Rhodes Scholars and 17 Marshall Scholarship recipients.
+The college maintains affiliations with the nearby Clark Art Institute and the Massachusetts Museum of Contemporary Art (MASS MoCA) along with a close relationship with Exeter College, Oxford.
+The college competes as the Ephs in the NCAA Division III as a member of the New England Small College Athletic Conference.

 Overview of institution